-OPTINA DIAGNOSTICS: THE HOPE OF A DIAGNOSIS FOR ALZHEIMER'S
+OPTINA DIAGNOSTICS: THE HOPE OF A EARLY DIAGNOSIS FOR ALZHEIMER'S DISEASE

 Alzheimer’s disease affects more than 55 million people worldwide.
 Even today, diagnosis occurs at an advanced stage of the disease, most often on the basis of observable clinical manifestations, when it is late to intervene.

 Would it be possible to detect the disease earlier using the eye?
 That was the hypothesis posed by McGill University clinical professor Jean-Paul Soucy and the startup company Optina Diagnostics in 2015.

 It was at this critical phase in the development of Optina’s innovation that CQDM intervened.
 With the help of its public and private partners, including the Brain Canada Foundation and the Ontario Brain Institute, the organization granted $1.5 million in funding to enable the company to establish clinical proof of concept.

 The hyperspectral camera technology used by the Quebec company, which was initially used for stargazing and industrial applications, had immense potential in the human health sector.
 At the time and still today, there are cameras to probe the back of the eye, but none offer this level of precision in color resolution.

 “Optina’s technology reveals 92 specific color channels compared to the 3 channels offered by conventional retinal cameras, which provides an unparalleled wealth of data.
 It is then possible to see things that were previously unnoticed,” adds Jean-Philippe Sylvestre, Vice-President of Technology at the start-up.

 This wealth of data opens the way, in the long term, to the development of a whole series of complementary tests and diagnostic tools supported by artificial intelligence for a range of other diseases that manifest themselves in the eye.